exgin/One-Stop-Shop-Skate-Spot/README.md

 # One-Stop-Skate-Spot

-This web application condenses anything to do with skating, for the new beginner skater, or for a more advanceded skater looking for new parks to skate at.
+This web application condenses anything to do with skating.
+For the new beginner skater, or for a more intermediate skater, this web application has it!

 ## Live Gif of One-Stop-Skate-Spot